About UNC

 Approved by the UNC Board of Governors, November 2009, February 2014, July 2022

-The University is committed to providing an inclusive and welcoming environment for all members of our community.
-The University values safety, diversity, education, and equity and is firmly committed to maintaining a campus environment free from discrimination, harassment, and related misconduct.
+The University is committed to providing a welcoming environment for all members of our community.
+It is firmly committed to maintaining a campus environment free from discrimination, harassment, and related misconduct.
 In accordance with its Policy Statement on Nondiscrimination, the University does not unlawfully discriminate in offering equal access to its educational programs and activities or with respect to employment terms and conditions on the basis of an individual’s age, color, disability, gender, gender expression, gender identity, genetic information, race, national origin, religion, sex, sexual orientation, or veteran status (collectively referred to as “protected status”).
 The University’s protection of these statuses is grounded in federal law.
 Federal law also governs the University’s response to sexual assault, sexual violence, interpersonal violence (including domestic and dating violence), and stalking.
 Such acts violate the essential dignity of our community member(s) and are contrary to our institutional values.

 For more information about the policy and procedures, visit the University's Policy on Prohibited Discrimination, Harassment and Related Misconduct Including Sexual and Gender-Based Harassment, Sexual Violence, Interpersonal Violence and Stalking, the University's Policy Statement on Nondiscrimination, Nondiscrimination for Program Participants, Nondiscrimination for Student Organizations, or contact the Equal Opportunity and Compliance Office.